Rebecca Williams is a Senior Lecturer in Communication, Culture & Media Studies in the Division of Media at the University of South Wales.

 She has published extensively in the fields of media and cultural studies with a particular focus on media audiences and fandom, participatory cultures, celebrity studies, mediated place and space, media tourism, and themed and immersive modes of transmediality.
-Her current projects focus on the connections between media, space and place and her wider work has examined audience responses to on-screen representation of local places, the lived and embodied experiences of media and screen tourists when they visit important sites, and the concepts of Transmedia Tourism and ‘spatial transmedia’.
+Her current projects focus on the connections between media, space and place and her wider work has examined audience responses to on-screen representation of local places, the lived and embodied experiences of media and screen tourists when they visit important sites, and the concept of ‘spatial transmedia’.
 She is also exploring broader understandings of transmediality and participatory media through case studies such as true crime fandom (in particular, its links with notions of citizenship and modes of ‘dark participation’).

 Rebecca served as an elected member of the Steering Committee for the Fan & Audience Studies Special Interest Group for the Society of Cinema & Media Studies between 2018 and 2020.
 As a Member of the Board of the Fan Studies Network she co-organised the Network’s annual 2018 conference, one of the world’s largest gatherings of international fan studies scholars, held at Cardiff University.